learnbin.net nav logo

 p[Ca] value after the equivalence point

 After the equivalence point, there is an excess of EDTA.
-And we consider that all the Ca2+ ions have complexed with EDTA.
+We also consider that all the Ca2+ ions have complexed with EDTA.
 The concentration of Ca2+ ions is given by the dissociation of the complex.
-Let’s consider the addition of 26 ml of EDTA to the solution.
+Let’s consider adding 26 ml of EDTA to the solution.

 We need 25 ml of EDTA to complex with all the Ca2+ ions in the sample.
 Adding 26 ml of EDTA means that there is 1 ml of excess EDTA.